tjhillard/tjhillard.com/src/posts/intro-to-css-transitions.md

 > The state of being full of life or vigor; liveliness.

 A pretty common thing I hear, is people interchangeably using "animation" to mean "transition" and vice versa.
 It is important to understand that, although similar, they are not the same concept, generally, and within the context of web development.
-An animation is defined and then programatically initiated via JavaScript.
+An animation is defined and then programatically initiated.
 It can be started, stopped, paused, looped, etc. Wheras a transition is defined, and that's it, the browser handles the rest.
 An element's state changes and the defined transitions determines how state changes.

 Alright, let's move on the to fun stuff!